intel-lab-lkp/linux/Documentation/networking/bonding.rst

 	aggregator cannot be active without at least one available link, setting this option to 0 or to 1 has the exact same effect.

+lacp_fallback

+	Specifies the fallback behavior of a bonding when LACP negotiation fails on all slave links, i.e. when no slave is in the Collecting/Distributing state (or only in Collecting state when coupled_control is disabled), while at least `min_links` link still reports carrier up.

+	This option is only applicable to 802.3ad mode (mode 4).

+	Valid values are:

+	legacy or 0
+		In this situation, the bonding master remains carrier up and randomly selects a single slave to transmit and receive traffic.
+		Traffic received on other slaves is dropped.

+		This mode is deprecated, as it may lead to traffic blackholing when the absence of LACP negotiation means the partner is not ready to collect and distribute traffic.

+		This is the legacy default behavior.

+	strict or 1
+		In this situation, the bonding master reports carrier down, allowing upper-layer processes to detect that the interface is not usable for collecting and distributing traffic.

+		The master transitions to carrier up only when at least `min_links` slaves reach the Collecting(/Distributing) state,
+		allowing traffic to flow.

+	The default value is 0 (legacy).

 mode

 	Specifies one of the bonding policies.
 The default is